Gavin Duffy (sportsman): International career

 Duffy has played for the Ireland sevens team.
 He played in the Dubai Sevens in 2000.

 In November 2001, he won his first Ireland A cap against New Zealand at Ravenhill and his performances for Harlequins in the 2003–04 European Challenge Cup saw him called into the senior Ireland squad for the first time for the 2004 tour to South Africa.

 He won his first cap on that trip when coming on as a replacement during the second test.
 In February 2005, he won his second cap when again coming on as a replacement against Scotland, marking the occasion by scoring his first international try.
 He was selected to play at outside centre for Ireland in both summer Tests in Japan in 2005, scoring two tries in the second Test.

-Duffy was the only Connacht player included in the Ireland squad for the 2007 Rugby World Cup.
-He was called up to the 2011 Six Nations Championship squad for the game against Italy.
+After playing both tests against Argentina in Argentina (the first at full-back and the second at inside centre) in June 2007 and despite getting injured in a World Cup warm up game against Scotland, Duffy was the only Connacht player included in the Ireland squad for the 2007 Rugby World Cup.He toured New Zealand and Australia in 2008 and won caps against Canada and USA in 2009.
+He again toured New Zealand in 2010 and played at out-side centre against the New Zealand Māori.
+He was called up to the 2011 Six Nations Championship squad for the game against Italy, and was part of the wider squad ahead of the 2011 World Cup.
+Duffy was a late call up for the tour of New Zealand in 2012.